Mozilla Commit Access Policy

 Some trees, most often those from which code is pushed automatically into use on major Mozilla websites, requires special permission for checkin access.
 You need permission from the listed owner in order to get access to check in to their tree.
 The trees and owners are:

 In addition, l10n is a separate category so l10n-only access can be more freely given than might be the case if it were included in level 2.
 This exception is worth making because of the size and diversity of the l10n community and the looser relationship people in it sometimes have to the rest of the project. l10n access implies level 1 access but not level 2 access.
+The named vouchers are the owner and peers of the Localization module.

 Level 2 - General Access